lovett/image-archive/README.md

 care of installing third-party libraries and put the `ia` executable onto the Raku PATH, usually `$HOME/.raku/bin`.

-Once installed, run `ia setup <path>` to establish the archive.
-A skeleton configuration file (`config.ini`) will be placed here along with an empty SQLite database.
+Once installed, run `ia setup` to establish an archive in the current directory.
+A starter configuration file (`config.ini`) will be placed here along with an empty SQLite database.
+Run `ia --help setup` for further details.